clj-kondo/clj-kondo/doc/dev.md

    3. Configuration spread across multiple files is harder to debug.

  6) Clj-kondo should be unobtrusive.
 Users of clj-kondo should not have to change their code only to make the linter happy.
 Team members who do not wish to use clj-kondo should not be confronted with clj-kondo-related annotations in their code.

+## Adding a new linter
+If you wish to add a new linter, do not forget to add the appropriate keyword in `clj-kondo.impl.config/default-config`, the map that defines the default configuration.

+This is necessary because only the linters with a keyword in the default config appear in the report.

 ## PR